adamskyle-ios/KAWebViewController/README.md

 # KAWebViewController 0.2

 KAWebViewController is a view controller class for UIWebView.
-Currently, KAWebViewController only works in a UINavigationController.
 I never found a similar solution that suited my needs so I decided to write my own basic UIWebViewController Class.
+You can use KAWebViewController outside a navigation controller with the use of KAWModalWebViewController.

 Feel free to use this as base for your own UIWebView ViewController.
 This class currently supports: